 No person shall hunt or assist with the hunting of wild turkey on private land without carrying dated written permission of the landowner for the current season.
 During the spring and fall firearms seasons such written consent shall be on forms provided by the commissioner.
 Only those consent forms completely filled out, signed and dated by the landowner shall be valid.
-Persons hunting pursuant to section [26-66-12 (e) (2) (A)] subsection (e)(2)(A) of this section shall not be required to carry written consent.
+Persons hunting pursuant to section 26-66-12 (e) (2) (A) shall not be required to carry written consent.